infinityworks/Policies/ISO-27001/securityincidentreporting/readme.md

 # Security Incident Reporting

 ## Introduction
 Infinity Works has established a formal policy and supporting procedures in the event of a Security Incident.
+Note that this policy must be read in conjunction with the Data Breach Policy and both policies may be applicable to a security incident.

 ## Procedure
 All Infinity Works employees should be aware of common security threats and computer incidents that may potentially compromise the organisation's computing infrastructure, cause harm to other related systems or pose a significant financial, operational or business threat to the organisation as a whole.